Lyquix/ubuntu-lamp/README.md

 Bash scripts to automatically setup LAMP server following best practices.

-Current version: `lamp-ubuntu22.sh`
+Current version: `lamp-ubuntu24.sh`

 ## How to use

   * Log in to your fresh Ubuntu server as root
-  * Download the most recent version of the script: `wget https://raw.githubusercontent.com/Lyquix/ubuntu-lamp/master/lamp-ubuntu22.sh`
+  * Download the most recent version of the script: `wget https://raw.githubusercontent.com/Lyquix/ubuntu-lamp/master/lamp-ubuntu24.sh`
-  * Change permissions: `chmod 755 lamp-ubuntu22.sh`
+  * Change permissions: `chmod +x lamp-ubuntu24.sh`
-  * Run and follow prompts: `./lamp-ubuntu22.sh`
+  * Run and follow prompts: `./lamp-ubuntu24.sh`

 ## What does this script do?